By The Wyoming LLC Attorney TeamSep 23, 2022

 For small business owners, a number of factors come into play in deciding what type of entity to choose for conducting their business.
 Entity choice is often one of the key initial decisions a business owner must make.
 Often, this is a critical decision that must be made before the first goods are manufactured and sold, or the first services are provided to patrons or clients.

 In order to make the proper entity choice, the business owner must consider a number of non-tax and tax factors.
 In terms of the non-tax considerations that come to mind, four primary considerations affect the calculus of entity choice:

 There are primarily four main choices to pick from in operating a business and choosing an entity:

-There a number of non-tax benefits that stem from formation of an LLC.
+There are a number of non-tax benefits that stem from the formation of an LLC.
 Chief among these non-tax benefits are the following:

 The ability to elect partnership taxation is a great benefit to LLCs.
 Corporations are subject to double taxation.
 The corporation pays separate entity taxes.
 Shareholders pay individual taxes on dividends and distributions.
 However, when taxed as a partnership, with pass-through treatment, the LLC avoids the double taxation problem corporations present.

 A number of tax benefits are associated with the formation and operation of an LLC.
-Chief among these tax benefits are the following:
+We suggest consulting with Bench, tax experts, to gain a better understanding of the benefits based on your business's situation.
+Chief among these tax benefits are the following examples:

 Due to their flexibility and non-tax and tax advantages, LLCs can be useful tools in the hands of wise estate planners to assist in answering business continuity and succession planning issues long before they become problematic and potentially catastrophic.